ValdemarWessing/unity-mobile-sensors-demo/README.md

 ##### Steps:
 * This application uses gyroscope so you should check that your device supports gyroscope.
-* Most sensors are disable by default, so enable the gyroscope in the start function.
+* Most sensors are disabled by default, so enable the gyroscope in the start function.
 * Use the attitude of the gyroscope to control rotation of the plane (be aware that some axes may need to be swapped).